Bhumika0608/OpenCV-Live-Effects-Studio/README.md

 # OpenCV-Live-Effects-Studio

 This project explores real-time image & video processing using OpenCV in C++.
-We began with basic webcam streaming and progressively built interactive visual effects that can be toggled using keyboard controls.
+Began with basic webcam streaming and progressively built interactive visual effects that can be toggled using keyboard controls.

 Implemented features include: